1957 Houston Cougars football team

-The 1957 Houston Cougars football team, also known as the Houston Cougars, Houston, or UH, represented the University of Houston in the 1957 NCAA University Division football season.
+The 1957 Houston Cougars football team, also known as the Houston Cougars, Houston, or UH, represented the University of Houston in the 1957 college football season.
 It was the 12th year of season play for Houston.
 The team was coached by first-year head coach Hal Lahar.
 The team played its games off-campus at Rice Stadium, which had been built in 1950.
 Houston won its third conference championship, as the Cougars earned a perfect 3–0 record in conference play.
 It was the first time a conference championship was achieved by a first-year coach for Houston.
 Despite losing several key starting players and switching head coaches, Houston was considered a favorite for the conference championship prior to the season's start.
-Following the season, three of Houston's players from the 1957 roster were drafted in the 1958 NFL Draft.
-Three more 1957 players were also taken in the 1959 NFL Draft.
+Following the season, three of Houston's players from the 1957 roster were drafted in the 1958 NFL draft.
+Three more 1957 players were also taken in the 1959 NFL draft.